It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Here, the main thing to look at are the actual feature coefficients and the direction of their relationship, positive or negative.
 The coefficient for word count is -0.04, and this means that for every additional word in the review, the rating goes down by -0.04.
 This interpretation gives us directional information, but how can we interpret the magnitude of the coefficient?

 Let’s try and use some context to help us.
 While a drop of -0.04 might not mean much to us in terms of ratings, we might not be as sure about a change in one word for a review.
 However, we do know the standard deviation of the rating score, i.e., how much it moves around naturally on its own, is 0.63.
 So the coefficient is about 6% of the standard deviation of the target.
 In other words, the addition of a single word to a review results in an expected decrease of 6% of what the review would normally bounce around in value.
 We might not consider this large, but also, a single word change isn’t much.
 What would be a significant change in word count?
 Let’s consider the standard deviation of the feature.
 In this case, it’s 5.1 for word count.
 So if we increase the word count by one standard deviation, we expect the rating to decrease by -0.04 * 5.1 = -0.2.
 That decrease then translates to a change of -0.2/0.63 = -0.32 standard deviation units of the target.
 Without additional context, many would think that’s a significant change8, or at the very least, that the coefficient is not negligible, and that the feature is indeed related to the target.
-But we can also see that the coefficient is not so large that it’s not believable.
+But we can also see that the coefficient is not so large that it’s not believable in this context.

 Standardized Coefficients